til-ai/til-25/README.md

 #### NVIDIA Driver Not Recognized

 Sometimes the NVIDIA drivers stop being recognized on the instance.
 You can see this when you run the `nvidia-smi` command.
-If this happens, ping @alittleclarity on Discord, but here are some steps you can follow to possibly resolve this issue.
+If this happens, ping `@tech` on Discord, but here are some steps you can follow to possibly resolve this issue.

 ```bash
 sudo apt-get purge nvidia-*